pcardotatgit/Ransomware_real_time_detector/README.md

 This library is absolutely awesome for our goal and for the application efficiency.

 Actually thanks to watchdog, we can run permanently in the application in the background.
-It consume a very very cpu resources.
+It consume very few cpu resources.
 Then it will be able to react in real time if any change happens into a monitored directory and it's subdirectories.

 So the assumption is as the application is installed into an honeypot.
 So the monitored files are not supposed to change at all.
 And if they change, then we are sure at 100 % that we face to a malicious activity.